vernonclarke/Rfits/README.md

  ### Simulated example

- This code creates some example data and saves it in a given folder as an `*.xlsx` excel spreadsheet.
+ This code creates some example data and saves it in a given folder as an `*.xlsx` excel or `*.csv` spreadsheet.

  This step is provided to generate some dummy data for the subsequent analysis and should be skipped if analysing raw data(!).

+ The dummy data **is already provided** so this step can be skipped entirely and user can proceed directly to **Load Data** below.

  ```R
  # parameters for modelled response